By Sondre Rasch, Co-founder | Konsus

-Alignment takes objects that are placed in an unstructured way, and places them in a specific way.
+Alignment takes objects that are placed in an unstructured way and places them in a specific way.

-Since there are only few specific ways that objects can be in alignment, but infinitely many ways in which they can be unaligned, this process is an example of making universal beauty.
+Since there are only a few specific ways that objects can be in alignment, but infinitely many ways in which they can be unaligned, this process is an example of making universal beauty.

 2. Symmetry in logo design

 The NATO logo is symmetrical in all directions:

 Whether or not there truly is such a thing as objective beauty remains an unsettled question.
 This being said, if it does exist, it bodes well for the future of design.

 As we discover more about the principles that govern objective beauty, we should expect designs of the future to continue to become more and more beautiful.

 * Learn more about Konsus premium outsourcing and PowerPoint Design Services.